trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 <img src="https://github.com/trussworks/Engineering-Playbook/blob/3efe6ea02ed010f3db2c07921c5c8acc60406b84/infrasec/tutorials/images/atlantis_alb2.png" width="450">

-Click on our cert and do a manual hack to point to the load balancer.
+We can click on our certificate and manually point to the load balancer.

-(**TODO**: don't forget to import notes from the PR into here, specifically that part where I had to use subnet ids instead of straight up string values for the subnets)
+### VPC Troubleshooting

+Anecdotally, the variables for `private_subnets` and `public_subnets` did not succesfully connect to the VPC when plugging in the IP values directly.
+However, `private_subnet_ids` and `public_subnet_ids` work fine.

+There are no open issues in the module for this discrepancy, so this mystery may be confined to the project (or author).
+This information is included here simply for posterity.

-#### ALB Troubleshooting
+### ALB Troubleshooting

 We'll see two ALB listeners in the plan related to the redirect on the ALB.
 Take note bc this hot mess might cause problems later: